 Indiana University School of Medicine—Muncie

-Led by national experts in their fields, the medical education program at IU School of Medicine—Muncie follows the school’s statewide core curriculum.
-Faculty at the IU School of Medicine—Muncie stay current with their own medical education and are involved in research projects ranging from synaptic rearrangement imaging to understanding the role of glycogen in the development and physiology of disease.
+Led by national experts in their fields, the medical education program at IU School of Medicine-Muncie follows the school’s statewide core curriculum.
+Faculty at the IU School of Medicine-Muncie stay up to date on the latest in medical knowledge and are involved in research projects ranging from synaptic rearrangement imaging to understanding the role of glycogen in the development and physiology of disease.
 Students and faculty at this campus form close bonds that enrich both academic and professional growth.

 Live and Learn in Muncie

-Medical students and their friends and family can access information and resources about the Muncie campus to better understand how to navigate this campus and make the most of their time at the IU School of Medicine Muncie campus.
+Medical students and their friends and family can access information and resources about the Muncie campus to better understand how to navigate campus and make the most of their time in Muncie.

 “Living in Muncie allows me to spend time with my family and pursue the activities I enjoy, due to the short trip to campus.
 I strongly recommend it!”